shadeware1/shadeware1/README.md

 ## Hi there 👋

-About me - I'm American and I want to make advanced American-made software because I'm tired of everything being Chinese.
+About me - I'm American and I want to make non data collecting American-made software because I'm tired of everything being Chinese.
 That sounds... 😂